Thdub/Batch_Scripts/README.md

         - SendtoFolder
         - SendtoFolderName
         - SendtoNewFolder
-    - Toggle Firewall :
+    - Toggle Firewall : Toggle Windows firewall, while being in whitelist/secure mode (for example when using WFC).
-        - ToggleFirewall
+        - ToggleFirewall : On/Off toggle
-        - ToggleFirewallOff
+        - ToggleFirewallOff : Off toggle
-        - ToggleFirewallOn
+        - ToggleFirewallOn : On toggle